Algebraic File Synchronization: Adequacy and Completeness: Definitions

-In general, when we describe multiple or unknown commands, we may substitute one or both of their types with variables, as we did with $\cxynv$.
-In this context, if we write that $\cxy=\czw$, we mean that the input and output types of the commands are the same ($X=Z$ and $Y=W$), while a full equality ($\cxynv=\czwmv$) implies that their nodes and output values are also the same.
+\end{mydef} In other words, the command $\cxynv$ breaks a filesystem if the input type $[x]$ does not match the type of the value in the filesystem at $n$, or if after replacing the value at $n$ with $y$, the resulting filesystem ceases to satisfy the tree property as described in Definition\nobreakspace \ref {def_treeprop}.

+\myskip There are nine groups of commands considering their input and output types.
+Based on these groups we separate commands into four categories that reflect their overall effect: construction commands extend the filesystem, while destruction commands shrink it; the replacement command replaces a file value with a file value (which may or may not be different from the original value), and assertion commands simply assert the type of the value at a node. \begin{mydef}[Command categories]\mlabel{def:command_categories} Depending on their input and output types, filesystem commands belong to exactly one of the following four categories: \begin{itemize} \item[]\emph{Construction commands:} $\cbfa{n}$, $\cbda{n}$ and $\cfda{n}$; \item[]\emph{Destruction commands:} $\cdfa{n}$, $\cdba{n}$ and $\cfba{n}$; \item[]\emph{Assertion commands:} $\cbba{n}$ and $\cdda{n}$; \item[]\emph{Replacement command:} $\caaa{\valfx}{\valf}{n}$. \qedhere \end{itemize} \end{mydef}

-For reasons also listed in \cite{NREC}, in this paper we will not consider a $move$ or $rename$ command.
-Regarding the theoretical reasoning we aim to follow, this turns out to be useful because this would be the only command that affects filesystems at two nodes at once, therefore describing the dependencies for $move$ would call for a more complicated model.
-From a pragmatic perspective, this restriction does not mean that in an application implementing conflict resolution using the algorithm described here would not be able to handle renames by pre- and post-processing changes in the filesystem to discover them, which can enhance usability, but which (especially when a rename is combined with changes to the content) is a non-trivial problem in itself.
+\myskip For reasons also listed in \cite{NREC}, in this model we will not consider a \textit{move (rename)} command.
+This turns out to be useful because this would be the only command that affects filesystems at two nodes at once, therefore describing the dependencies for \textit{move} would call for a more complicated model.
+As detailed in Section\nobreakspace \ref {sec_multidir}, even with this restriction, an implementation of the reconciliation algorithm presented here can still handle \emph{move} commands in its input and output by splitting them into \emph{delete} and \emph{create} commands, and merging them later.